 Infusing Cybersecurity Across the Education Portfolio

-Innovative Educational Approaches
+Innovative Cybersecurity Educational Approaches

-This theme will focus on specific proven methods to improve K-12 cybersecurity education instruction.
+This theme will also explore successful proven methods to stimulate innovative educational approaches to accelerate learning and skills development.
+This theme will focus on proven methods to improve K12 cybersecurity education instruction.
 Sessions should highlight strategies that increase coordination among teacher preparation, professional development, support, and recognition efforts within existing and proposed cybersecurity educator programs.

-Designing Academic and Career Pathways
+Designing Cybersecurity Academic and Career Pathways

+This theme will include presentations and sessions that describe successful models to increase the number of youth pursuing a cybersecurity or cybersecurity related degree, certificate or career.
+Examples of state or local recognized cybersecurity career pathways for high school students that improve upon state Career Technical Education (CTE) and Programs of Study (POS) are highly encouraged.
 Special emphasis is placed on initiatives that are readily transferable and easily adaptable supporting a nationally recognized cybersecurity academic pathway for elementary, middle and secondary school students.
-Program proposals that show how to increase the number of schools who are providing dual enrollment, early college programs, and other creative efforts that challenge students academically and provide opportunities to reduce the time and cost of obtaining a college degree will be given priority.
+Program proposals that show how to increase the number of schools who are providing dual enrollment, early college programs, and other creative alternate efforts that challenge students academically and provide opportunities to reduce the time and cost of obtaining a college degree will be given priority.

-This theme will focus on the knowledge, skills, and behaviors needed to understand, use and safely interact with technology, media and digital resources.
+This theme will focus on the knowledge, skills, and behaviors needed to understand, use, and safely interact with technology, media, and digital resources.
 Proposals that highlight effective resources, practices, and achievements of programs to help students be responsible, ethical and resilient digital citizens will be given priority.